Year 2000

 Lewisham DGH It is an acute district general hospital run by the Lewisham and Greenwich NHS Trust serving the London Borough of Lewisham.
 It is affiliated to King’s College London and forms part of the Kings Health Partners academic health science centre.
 The impression for CF was there was a link with Kings.

-July 20th.
-West Indies Test match in Nottingham with Nick and Tony Haines
+20.7.2000.
+I visit the West Indies Test match in Nottingham with my son in law Nick and his father Tony Haines

 Trent Bridge cricket ground (R) adjacent to Nottingham Forest Football Ground

-This was the first time I had been to a Test Match – Nick and his father Tony were “old hands”.
+This was the first time I had been to a Test Match – Nick (my son in law) and his father Tony were “old hands”.
 In fact, Tony was a member of the MCC.

 However, I do recall one very amusing incident that occurred during the afternoon.